 The Trust, based on its overall purpose of supporting the long-term financial ability to fund retiree healthcare expenditures, is structured to provide competitive performance while minimizing the potential for losses.
-Accordingly, the Trust will have a balanced overall structure between equity and bond funds.
+Accordingly, the Trust will have a balanced overall structure in accordance with the Trust's strategy.
+The Trust's investment policy was revised on December 19, 2013 to allow for new asset allocation targets that are structured to provide competitive performance while minimizing the potential for losses.
 The asset allocation targets for the Trust are as follows:

-Fu Mix
+Fund Asset Mix

 Asset Class Minimum Normal Maximum

-Equities & Other Variable Income Investments 40% 60% 75%
+Domestic Equities 25% 30% 35%

+Developed International Equities 12% 15% 18%

-Fixed Income Securities (Bonds) 25% 39% 60%
+Fixed Income Securities (Bonds) 40% 45% 50%

+Global Balanced Portfolio 7.5% 10% 12.5%

-Cash/Cash Equivalents (Money Market) 0% 1% 100%
+Money Market Funds and Cash 0% 1% 100%